-User - Any person or automated system, whether authorized or not, that makes any use from anywhere of any College technology resource.
-Users include, but are not limited to, those who access resources in a computer lab, from the wireless network, or remotely through our websites.
+User means any person or automated system, whether authorized or not, that makes any use from anywhere of any College technology resource.
+Users include, but are not limited to, students, faculty staff, and volunteers who are granted access to YoteNet resources and protected information on our network, from a computer lab, personal device, over the wireless network, or remotely through our applications or websites.

-Breach - The loss of control, compromise, unauthorized disclosure, unauthorized acquisition, or any similar occurrence where: a person other than an authorized user accesses or potentially accesses personally identifiable information; or an authorized user accesses personally identifiable information for another than authorized purpose.
+Breach means the loss of control, compromise, unauthorized disclosure, unauthorized acquisition, or any similar occurrence where: a person other than an authorized user accesses or potentially accesses personally identifiable information; or an authorized user accesses personally identifiable information for another than authorized purpose.